cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

 * Click **Next : Disks >** to arrive at the **Disks** tab of the VM wizard.
-* Add a 256GB disk to create some data capacity on this VM.
+* Add a 32GB disk to create some data capacity on this VM

 <BR><BR>

 <img src="../../images/azure/Azure_image_07.png" alt="drawing" width="800"/>

+<BR><BR>

+* Note: A 256GB drive is shown.
+    * This will run 8 x the cost of a 32GB disk
+    * Rule of thumb: Choose disk size based on anticipated data volume
+    * You can increase / decrease disk volume at a later time as well
+    * This is a managed disk: Costs more, less hassle, backups, encryption etcetera

 <BR><BR>